42 ways to combat the obesity epidemic (some more feasible than others)

 31. Make your spouse a lunch to take to work.
 He/she won't eat it either but it may lead to fewer double martini lunches followed by sex.

 32. Eat with someone when you can.
-You might eat less.
+You might eat less if someone's watching.

-33. Eliminate desserts entirely until you have lost the weight you want, and then stay off them indefinitely for ever.
+33. Eliminate desserts entirely until you have lost the weight you want, and then minimize them indefinitely forever.

 34. Breast feed your baby.